Discovering Communication Pattern Shifts in Large-Scale Labeled Networks using Encoder Embedding and Vertex Dynamics: Simulation Details

+Given the presence of an edge, the edge weights were randomized within the range $[1,...100]$.
+In other words, the adjacency matrix was generated as follows:

+where $U_{ij}$ is equally likely to be any integer within $[1,100]$, and it is independently generated for different pairs of $(i,j)$.

-For each consecutive time $t$, we obtain the graph at time $t$ by taking the graph at time $t-1$ and randomly changing $50\%$ of the edge weights.
-To achieve this, we add a random number uniformly drawn from $[-20,+20]$ to the weight of each edge, and then enforce the weights to be non-negative.
-This procedure creates a relatively stable time-series graph where the connectivity remains the same, but the edge weights are slightly randomized.
+For each subsequent time $t$, the graph at time $t$ was obtained by modifying the graph at time $t-1$ where $50\%$ of the edge weights were randomly changed.
+To introduce noise, a random number uniformly drawn from $[-20, +20]$ was added to the weight of each edge, and then the weights were enforced to be non-negative.
+In mathematical notation: